StarfilesFileSharing/hydrafiles/README.md

 We recommend using a CDN such as [Cloudflare](https://cloudflare.com).

 CDNs cache files which makes download times faster and lowers server load.
-CDNs also add a layer between the Hydrafiles node you use and the public internet, forcing organizations to send requests to the CDN to find the IP.
+CDNs also add a layer between the Hydrafiles client you use and the public internet, forcing organizations to send requests to the CDN to find the IP.

 **If using Cloudflare**, be sure to enable the "Cache Everything" rule.